Manpur (community development block)

 Patwatoli, a muhalla in Manpur, has produced many IITians almost 20 each year Indian Institutes of Technology and about every house has an engineer.
-Now these days, students are opting other streams too like Law, UPSC, SSC, Medical etc. Due to higher education in Patwatoli, Child marriage is about to end and Girls also going out for higher education.
+Now these days, students are opting other streams too like Law, UPSC, SSC, Medical etc. Due to higher education in Patwatoli, child marriage is about to end and girls are also going out for higher education.

 History

 There is also a very ancient temple of Lord Sun in Manpur named as Surya Temple, which is situated on the bank of a pond.
 The Surya Temple was established around 400 years ago by Raja Man Singh, an army chief of the Mughal Emperor Akbar as well as king of Amer.
 Raja Man Singh, during his campaign to quell Bengal riots, established Manpur; that's why it is named as Man-pur.
 Patwatoli, near the Shiv Mandir, Sri Ram Nagar, Durga Asthan and Shivcharan Lane, has the highest number of power looms installed.
 There are almost 5000- 8000 power looms set up.

 Manpur is also famous for Diwali and almost hundreds of statues of Goddess Lakshmi, Lord Ganesha and Goddess Saraswati are worshipped and decorated on the occasion of Diwali.
 People from all over Manpur as well as Gaya town come out of their houses in Diwali to see the very well decorated statues.
-On 2nd day of Diwali people roam around the patwatoli for Pandal Hoping.
+On 2nd day of Diwali people roam around the patwatoli for Pandal Hopping.